-The long list of issues were put into themes and shared with Members of Children's Parliament (MCPs).
-Over 175 MCPs from across Scotland voted in the survey, ranking 10 headline issues in order of what they felt is most important to address now.
+The long list of issues were put into themes and shared in a survey.
+Over 175 Members of Children's Parliament from across Scotland voted in the survey, ranking 10 headline issues in order of what they felt is most important to address now.